wannalearn123/wannalearn123/README.md

-- 👋 Hi, I’m @wannalearn123
+- 👋 Hi, I’m Agung Nurdiansyah 19 years old as @wannalearn123
-- 👀 I’m interested in everything about cyber
+- 👀 I’m interested in Blockchain technology and Web3
-- 🌱 I’m currently learning python and linux
+- 🌱 I’m currently learning Web dev.
+I've learned some basic of Python scripting and computer network
 - 💞️ I’m looking to collaborate on programming and hacking
 - 📫 How to reach me @a_noor1626